The most popular burrito spot in each state, according to Google - NewsBreak

 (NEXSTAR) – April 7 is more than just a Thursday – it’s National Burrito Day.
 Before you start searching for the best place to celebrate (by getting a burrito, of course), Google has you covered .

 If you’re an avid burrito fan, you may have seen a recent list of the best burrito in every state, courtesy of Yelp.
-The website looked at businesses in each state that serve burritos and ranked each based on the number and quality of reviews received over a two-year period.Pelosi tests positive for COVID-19
+The website looked at businesses in each state that serve burritos and ranked each based on the number and quality of reviews received over a two-year period.Chipotle is giving away burritos Thursday – here’s how you can get one

 Instead of relying on reviews, Google turned to what it knows best – search data.